-The application has been initially designed to copy Ubuntu images to USB drives.
-The capabilities of the software go beyond that however.
+The application has been initially designed to copy Ubuntu images to USB drives, but has quickly evolved from that to go beyond the initial design goal.

 Select the driver letter of the removable drive after selecting the .img file on the local hard drive.
 A click on the Write button writes the img file to the removable drive.
 If the img is bootable, it will create a bootable USB drive.
 That’s handy for Linux distributions and tools that come with booting options.

 Img is not a format that is as widely known as iso for instance.
-Most Linux distributions, including Ubuntu, are now offering their disk images as ISO files instead.
+Most Linux distributions, including Ubuntu, are now offered as ISO files instead.
 And for those purposes, an ISO to USB software like UNetbootin serves the purpose just fine.

 Still, I happen to come upon an .img file occasionally and a tool like Win32 Disk Imager comes in handy in those situations.